Citigroup Inc. (NYSE:C) Shares Acquired by Meridian Wealth Management LLC

-Meridian Wealth Management LLC raised its stake in shares of Citigroup Inc. (NYSE:C – Get Rating) by 214.9% in the 1st quarter, according to its most recent Form 13F filing with the SEC.
-The fund owned 42,412 shares of the company’s stock after purchasing an additional 28,945 shares during the period.
-Meridian Wealth Management LLC’s holdings in Citigroup were worth $2,265,000 at the end of the most recent reporting period.
+Meridian Wealth Management LLC grew its holdings in Citigroup Inc. (NYSE:C – Get Rating) by 214.9% in the 1st quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+The institutional investor owned 42,412 shares of the company’s stock after acquiring an additional 28,945 shares during the period.
+Meridian Wealth Management LLC’s holdings in Citigroup were worth $2,265,000 as of its most recent filing with the Securities & Exchange Commission.

-Several other institutional investors and hedge funds have also recently bought and sold shares of C. Norges Bank acquired a new position in Citigroup during the fourth quarter worth approximately $889,483,000.
-Cibc World Markets Corp increased its position in shares of Citigroup by 204.6% in the fourth quarter.
-Cibc World Markets Corp now owns 7,991,436 shares of the company’s stock worth $482,603,000 after acquiring an additional 5,368,050 shares in the last quarter.
-BlackRock Inc. increased its position in shares of Citigroup by 2.9% in the first quarter.
-BlackRock Inc. now owns 164,865,664 shares of the company’s stock worth $8,803,824,000 after acquiring an additional 4,702,380 shares in the last quarter.
-Renaissance Technologies LLC acquired a new stake in shares of Citigroup in the fourth quarter worth $282,258,000.
-Finally, Bank of Montreal Can increased its position in shares of Citigroup by 24.9% in the fourth quarter.
-Bank of Montreal Can now owns 16,339,049 shares of the company’s stock worth $1,139,484,000 after acquiring an additional 3,257,303 shares in the last quarter.
+Other institutional investors and hedge funds have also recently modified their holdings of the company.
+Nvwm LLC boosted its stake in Citigroup by 196.3% in the first quarter.
+Nvwm LLC now owns 554 shares of the company’s stock valued at $30,000 after acquiring an additional 367 shares in the last quarter.
+Gordian Capital Singapore Pte Ltd acquired a new position in Citigroup in the fourth quarter valued at $31,000.
+Valley Forge Investment Consultants Inc. ADV boosted its stake in Citigroup by 98.1% in the fourth quarter.
+Valley Forge Investment Consultants Inc. ADV now owns 535 shares of the company’s stock valued at $32,000 after acquiring an additional 265 shares in the last quarter.
+Cyrus J. Lawrence LLC acquired a new position in Citigroup in the first quarter valued at $32,000.
+Finally, Rational Advisors LLC boosted its stake in Citigroup by 71.1% in the first quarter.
+Rational Advisors LLC now owns 592 shares of the company’s stock valued at $32,000 after acquiring an additional 246 shares in the last quarter.
 Institutional investors and hedge funds own 71.46% of the company’s stock.

 Citigroup Trading Up 0.2 %